CranaJS/crana/README.md

 ```
 This will fire up the backend and the frontend development server.
 Just edit files under __src__ and see what happens!

+:warning: Crana is in early stage of development and may not meet all your requirements.
+That's why contributions of any kind are highly appreciated, as the best tools are built by communities!

 ## Usage
 :star: Create a new crana project.
 ```bash